blainegarrett/inthefridge/README.md

 GET /rest/items
 ```

 Get a specific item by its id.
-Returns a `ItemEntity` or throws 404 Not Found
+Returns an `ItemEntity` or throws 404 Not Found
 ```$xslt
-GET /rest/items/<itemId>
+GET /rest/items/{itemId}
 ```

 Get a list of available fridges.
 Returns `List<FridgeEntity>`